List of Corrosion of Conformity members: 1989–2006

-After a brief hiatus, COC returned in May 1989 with new frontman Karl Agell.
+COC returned in May 1989 with new frontman Karl Agell.
 At the same time, the group also added second guitarist Pepper Keenan, who had originally auditioned for the role of lead vocalist but "wasn't really hitting the bill of what we were looking for singing-wise" according to Mullin.
 The new five-piece lineup released Blind in 1991 and toured extensively; however, during the early stages of production for a follow-up album in summer 1993, Agell was fired and Swisher chose to leave alongside him.
 Dean subsequently returned and Keenan took over on vocals.

 COC's lineup remained constant throughout the rest of the decade, before it was announced at the end of 2000 that Mullin was to be replaced by Jimmy Bower due to a back injury.
 The new drummer contributed to Live Volume, before he left in mid-2002 to focus on other projects and was replaced by Merritt Partridge.
 By summer 2004, the group was recording a new album with Galactic drummer Stanton Moore, which was released as In the Arms of God the following year.
 Due to scheduling conflicts, Moore was replaced by Jason Patterson on tour in 2006.

 2006 onwards

 Despite reportedly working on material for a new album in November 2006, the group was placed on hiatus for several years as members focused on other projects.
 In May 2010, the band returned with Mike Dean on lead vocals, alongside Woody Weatherman and Reed Mullin.
 The group remained a trio for Corrosion of Conformity and IX, before Keenan returned to the lineup in January 2015.
 During the touring cycle for 2018's No Cross No Crown, Mullin was often replaced by his drum technician John Green due to various health issues.
-Mullin died on January 27, 2020, and Jon Green became an official member.
+Mullin died on January 27, 2020.
+In 2022, Jason Patterson took over from Green as touring drummer.

+In September 2024, Mike Dean left the band, admitting that he had drifted away from the band since Mullin's illness and death.
+In October 2024, it was announced that Bobby Landgraf would join the band on bass, starting with Headbangers Boat, and later appearing in photos for sessions, alongside former drummer Stanton Moore, who had been announced as session drummer two years prior.